rotanov/fefu-mmorpg-protocol/README.md

 A request for server to provide information for a map area around the client's player.
 Such information MUST be provided via keys `map` and `objects`.

-TBD: If size of such an area must be standardized
+TBD: If size of such area must be standardized

 `map` key MUST have a value of an array of array of strings.
 Such strings are decoded via dictionary got using `getDictionary` request. `map` 2d array has